Updated: Sep 7

 Sail Goan Waters in a Ferry

 Once, Ferries were an incredibly common mode of transportation in Goa but with the rise of bridges and highways, they aren’t commonly used by all.
 That being said, people who live in the internal parts of Goa often rely on the Ferry for transport.
-You can sail the scenic Goan rivers to various picturesque places like Divar, St. Estevam or Chorao all for free in a Ferry!
+You can sail the scenic Goan rivers to various picturesque places like Divar, St. Estevam or Chorao all for free on a Ferry!
 It’s an experience that you shouldn’t miss out on during your travels to Goa.
-Click here for more information about the different routes that the Goa Ferry has to offer.

 Travelling to a new place can be daunting and you can often spend through your nose on transportation once you’re there.
 We here at Goa Casitas hope we’ve made your travel plans a little easier with these insights into the different transport facilities available in Goa.
 If you’re looking to rent out a luxury villa or private apartment during your vacation in Goa, click here to find the perfect home away from home in Goa’s prime locations like Vagator, Baga and Calangute.